the-events-calendar/the-events-calendar/readme.txt

 * Fix - Updated the compatibility of CSV importer with WordPress 4.5 due to a change in the `post_status` filter.
 This will help prevent some of the errors you may have seen when importing events using a CSV file.
 * Tweak - Added new event names for AJAX success to the List, Month, and Day views to help The Events Calendar's compatibility with our other premium plugins.

-* Fix - Month view single days are now ordered as follows, sticky events, ongoing multi day events, all day events, then by start time [46113]
-* Fix - Fix compatibility of CSV importer with WordPress 4.5 due to a change in the post_status filter [46286]
-* Tweak - Add new js event names for AJAX success to the List, Month, and Day views to help compatibility with our premium plugins [45081]

 = [4.1.2] 2016-04-11 =

 * Tweak - Removed an unneeded hook that attempted to add a query argument to event tag links